emmdeveloper/reactTodoList/README.md

 ## 🐞 Issues

-- Right now, Todos are not stored.
+- Right now, No Bugs any more.